 Apple Watch Series 6: Force Touch is gone watchOS 7 has removed support for the feature

-After doing away with 3D Touch on iPhones, it seems that Apple will also kill Force Touch on the Apple Watch, and the Series 6 won't have the required hardware support for the feature.
+After doing away with 3D Touch on iPhones, it seems that Apple will also kill Force Touch on the Apple Watch, and the Series 6 won't even have the required hardware support for the feature.

 Force Touch has been an interesting addition: it's a genuinely useful extra layer of the whole system, but it suffered from one big problem which is that it was hard to predict when you could use it and what for.
 With watchOS 7, support for the feature seems to be gone.
 In its Human Interface Guidelines, Apple is telling developers to relocate items previously accessed by Force Touch: "In versions of watchOS before watchOS 7, people could press firmly on the display to do things like change the watch face or reveal a hidden menu called a Force Touch menu.
 In watchOS 7 and later, system apps make previously hidden menu items accessible in a related screen or a settings screen.
 If you formerly supported a long-press gesture to open a hidden menu, consider relocating the menu items elsewhere."